waku-org/docs.waku.org/docs/guides/reference/node-config-methods.md

 4. Default values

 :::info
-Note the precedence order: Each configuration method overrides the one below it (e.g., command line options override environment variables and configuration files).
+Take note of the precedence order: Each configuration method overrides the one below it (e.g., command line options override environment variables and configuration files).
 :::

 ## Command Line Options